Training Techniques to Maximize Your Pokémon's Stats:

 Swift Feather | +1 Speed EV |

-for simplicity's sake let's go ahead and use 26 HP Ups on Politoed:
+Let's go ahead and use 26 HP Ups on Politoed:

 At 252 points the HP EVs are maxed out.
 To indicate this, you will see a sparkle effect on HP on the EV chart in the Pokémon's stat summary.